-In 2013 a colleague and I had just founded a startup to teach young people digital skills and get them into work, and with some investment came the chance to hire some help.
+In 2013 a colleague and I had just founded a startup to teach young people digital skills and get them into work.
 We hardly had tuppence to our name, and it was just two of us trying to build a platform, write training courses, talk to customers, come up with a brand, market ourselves… time was of the essence, since we only had a small pile of cash and a mountain of demands on our time and attention.
+Then, along with some investment came the chance to hire some help

 Hiring turned out to be not just vitally important to our survival, but also terribly time-consuming, and hard to do well.
 And we did want to do it well; as a profit and purpose social business, treating people fairly and decently was really high on our list of priorities.

 We posted a couple of adverts for junior roles on a job board - it was gratifyingly easy to post an ad, but it turned out that it was even easier for candidates to apply to us.
 It was like we'd opened the flood gates.
 We got hundreds of applications of immensely varying quality, and we were struck by a few things:

 It was a terrible experience for us, as well as for the candidates.
 People weren’t applying in this scattergun fashion for fun.
 Clearly, being selective wasn’t a winning strategy and people were reduced to sending hundreds of lottery-style random applications.

 We were all about opening opportunities up to people for whom there hadn’t been many, so we had intentionally tried to avoid placing hurdles in people’s way.
 But even so there were so many applications that were simply inappropriate that it was depressing work to review them all.
 It was simply impossible to do justice to all of the applications.